itsmebombie/ascii-video/README.md

 The amount of groups you want to get used.
 Unless you want to use the groups for something else, you should totally allocate all of the groups to the video, and there are 2 reasons for that.

-1. Allocating too little groups to the video can cause multiple frames to be visible at the same time (we are talking less than 100 groups).
+1. Allocating too little groups to the video can cause multiple frames to be visible at the same time (we are talking less than 100 groups), so you can't do that.
 2. There is a weird bug that moves the whole canvas by a visible amount every `n` frames, where `n` is the amount of groups you allocated.

+Also, allocating too many groups will probably error since you can only have 999 groups per level.

 ### use_1x

 Changes the speed from 4x to 1x.
 This won't change the speed of the video but it will take longer to load and rise the chance of crashing while loading.
 Only change this if you need to, for example, have gameplay while the video is running in the background.

+### size

+Changes the height of the video, which changes the whole video's size with it. (in full blocks)

 # Limits